Skip to main content

 Staging of Intrahepatic Bile Duct Cancers

-After a person is diagnosed with intrahepatic bile duct cancer, doctors will try to figure out if it has spread, and if so, how far.
+If you are diagnosed with intrahepatic bile duct cancer, your doctors will try to figure out if it has spread, and if so, how far.
 This process is called staging.
 The stage of a cancer describes how much cancer is in the body.
-It helps determine how serious the cancer is and how best to treat it.
+It helps determine how extensive the cancer is and how best to treat it.
 Doctors also use a cancer's stage when talking about survival statistics.

-The earliest stage intrahepatic bile duct cancers are stage 0 (also called carcinoma in situ, or CIS).
-Stages then range from stages I (1) through IV (4).
+The earliest stage for intrahepatic bile duct cancers is stage 0 (also called carcinoma in situ, or CIS).
+Stages then range from stage I (1) through stage IV (4).
 As a rule, the lower the number, the less the cancer has spread.
-A higher number, such as stage IV, means cancer has spread more.
-And within a stage, an earlier letter means a lower stage.
+A higher number, such as stage IV, means the cancer has spread more.
+Within each numbered stage, an earlier letter (A, B) means a lower stage.

 Although each person’s cancer experience is unique, cancers with similar stages tend to have a similar outlook and are often treated in much the same way.